Guymer/fortranlib/README.md

 * when being saved to disk (depending on the situation); and
 * when interacting with an intrinsic procedure (depending on the procedure's specification).

+`GOTO` statements are never used because [I do not want to be eaten by a velociraptor](https://xkcd.com/292/).

 I find the [GFortran Intrinsic Procedures Reference](https://gcc.gnu.org/onlinedocs/gfortran/Intrinsic-Procedures.html) an excellent resource when determining what _kind_ an argument must be.
 As an aside, it niggles me that a lot of intrinsic procedures, according to the FORTRAN standard, are "of default kind" (to me, these were the kinds of problems that `ISO_FORTRAN_ENV` was supposed to fix).

 ## Library Module/Function/Subroutine List